material-components/material-components-android/docs/components/Button.md

 *   Ensure the meaning of the icon is unambiguous.
 *   Ensure that the tooltip describes the button’s action, rather than the icon.

+**Note:** The examples below show how to create an icon button using `Button` which will be inflated to `MaterialButton` when using a Material theme.
+There is a known performance issue where `MaterialButton` takes longer to initialize when compared to `ImageButton` or `AppCompatImageButton`, in large part because `MaterialButton` extends from `AppCompatButton` which supports more than just icon buttons.
+Consider using those pure icon button alternatives if the extra latency causes a noticeable issue for your app.

 #### Icon button examples